liferay/com-liferay-commerce/README.markdown

     menu, go to *Control Panel* &rarr; *Configuration* &rarr; *Search* and click *Execute* next to *Reindex all search indexes*.

-Emporio's features are now available in your Portal instance.
+Liferay Commerce's features are now available in your Portal instance.

 ## Bug Reporting